 As one gets older, however, one understands the ambiguity and the need to distrust images.
 The faces of film stars and beautiful people still haunt me, but in the darkness I pay little attention to their features.
 They are destined, like me - and those I love – to the same destiny.
 This thought does not bring me solace, only anguish.

 Nevertheless, my mother and I spent precious afternoons watching b/w reruns of the film Random Harvest which was released in 1942.
 A part Ronald Colman played opposite Greer Garson.
 I had never seen such a beautiful woman in films or on a television show.
 Everything seemed simple, yet fantastical.
 One day, I would miraculously encounter Greer Garson, propose marriage (she would unbelievably accept), and Ronald Coleman would be invited to our wedding - much to my mother's delight, of course!

 *A recent study, conducted by Doctor Wilkelfield Finkelfukal, on how your name has a profound effect on how serious you may be taken by others is not to be published in the foreseeable future.
 In a statement, the publishers, Donski, Donner, and Kebab, said the Doctor's name was unpronounceable (even by the Doctor, himself), had no appeal, was too long, and - combined with his bumper-pad hips - made promoting the book analogous to flying to the moon in a garbage can.
 If the Doctor, however, is willing to adopt a reasonable pseudonym there remains a chance the book will still hit the shelves: mostly by those foolish enough to buy the book.

 Reflection: Some people underestimate the importance of living for the moment.
-Most things of value tend to be of a transient nature: laughter, joy, love, happiness, family, friends, good health, memorable encounters.
-In life one must manage as best one can and endeavour to help others less fortunate.
+Most things of value tend to be of a transient nature: laughter, joy, love, happiness, family, friends, good health and memorable encounters.